Email newsletters are a powerhouse in marketing for solopreneurs and major corporations alike.

 In this post, we’ll walk you through six things you should consider to craft a newsletter that not only looks good, but persuades people to click and convert, whether that’s getting them to come to your website, donate to a cause, or purchase a product.

-Keep in mind, when designing a newsletter, you shouldn’t just spring for one that looks appealing.
+When designing a newsletter, you shouldn’t just choose the first one that looks appealing.
 Think about what people expect from your brand.

 They might be expecting HTML emails, but more on the formal side, definitely aligned with your brand and with your logo to signify that it’s from your organization.